Senior in New Brunswick with $1M: Home Plus Business Shares and Succession Planning in 2026

 Option B: Let the Deemed Disposition Happen at Death

 Doing nothing and letting section 70(5) handle the disposition at death is the default path.
 The full $350K gain hits the terminal return in a single tax year, stacked on top of CPP/OAS, any RRSP/RRIF collapse, and non-registered portfolio gains.
-The two-thirds inclusion rate applies to the $100K above the $250K threshold.
+At the flat 50% inclusion rate, that produces $175K of taxable capital gain — most of which lands in NB's top combined bracket once stacked on other terminal-return income.

 When does this path make sense?